hneth/unicol/README.md

 <!-- A list of all unicol palettes: -->

-The **unicol** package currently contains 25 color palettes (with a total of Y unique colors) from Z institutions.
+The **unicol** package currently contains 25 color palettes (with a total of 165 colors) from Z institutions.

 An overview of the current color palettes provided by the **unicol**
 package: